How to Grow the Ultimate Marketing Team from Scratch

 Depending on what your marketing plans entail, the “content” part of “content creator” can vary widely.

 At the very least, you’ll need someone who can write polished, impactful copy: marketing emails, blog posts, long-form content, website copy, all that good stuff.
+It could be an Instagram expert, a content marketer, or even a social media manager.

 Eventually, you’ll likely want to consider hiring creators for other forms of content as well.
 That might include video, podcasts, white papers, infographics, brand photography, and more.